hpcleuven/VscDocumentation/source/leuven/services/openondemand.rst

 With this app you can create or (re)run Jupyter Notebooks.
 This can be handy both for R and Python coding.
-In the app resource form, besides the normal choices (:ref:`listed above <interactive-apps>`), you can also choose a 'Toolchain year' such as '2023a' from a drop-down menu.
+In the app resource form, besides the normal choices (:ref:`listed above <interactive-apps>`), you can also choose a 'Toolchain version' such as '2023a' from a drop-down menu.
-Based on that choice, a correct JupyterLab module will be loaded together with its dependencies (specifically Python).
+Based on that choice, the corresponding JupyterLab module will be loaded together with its dependencies (specifically Python).
-To reproduce your numerical results at any time in the future, make sure you stick to choosing the same 'Toolchain year'.
+To reproduce your numerical results at any time in the future, make sure you stick to choosing the same 'Toolchain version'.

-Furthermore, you may optionally choose to load ``SciPy-bundle`` (for widely-used packages like ``scipy``, ``numpy``, ``pandas`` and more) and/or ``matplotlib`` in your environment from the same 'Toolchain year'.
+Furthermore, you may optionally choose to load ``SciPy-bundle`` (for widely-used packages like ``scipy``, ``numpy``, ``pandas`` and more) and/or ``matplotlib`` in your environment from the same 'Toolchain version'.

 Once you launch a JupyterLab session, a default kernel called ``Python 3 (ipykernel)`` is already available in your session.
-This kernel, in addition to the Python standard library, would enable using extra packages from ``SciPy-bundle`` and/or ``matplotlib``, if you already selected them.
+This kernel, in addition to the Python standard library, would enable using extra packages from ``SciPy-bundle`` and/or ``matplotlib``, if you selected them in the resource form.

 If the "standard" environment explained above does not provide all packages that you need, then it is recommended to manage your custom-made R or Python environments using Conda.
 You should :ref:`install Miniconda <install_miniconda_python>` if you have not installed it yet.

 To create any other kernel, first create a  :ref:`Python <create_python_conda_env>` or :ref:`R <create_r_conda_env>` Conda environment.
-The second step consists out of effectively creating the kernel in your ``$VSC_HOME/.local`` folder, as Jupyter will look for kernels in this location.
+The second step consists of effectively creating the kernel in your ``$VSC_HOME/.local/share`` folder (which is a defalt value for the ``$XDG_DATA_HOME`` environment variable), as Jupyter will look for kernels in this location.
 The following commands should be excecuted from a shell (e.g. using 'Login Server Shell Access'), and only need to be done once for the set-up of each new kernel.
 If you already have an existing Python kernel, but your JupyterLab session freezes/craches when choosing your